 - Feeling lightheaded

-In rare instances, CBD can cause liver damage.
-Because of this, you should proceed with extreme caution if you have liver disease, risk factors for liver disease, or are taking medication that can cause liver problems.
+In rare instances, CBD can cause liver damage, so proceed with extreme caution if you have liver disease, risk factors for liver disease, or are taking medication that can cause liver problems.

 CBD and medication